3 - empress

 This delicate line between -over and -with is anxiety-inducing: it is so easy to slip back into patterns of competition and judgement in group spaces without even noticing; the distinction between guidance and authority easily slips away as deadlines and external pressures encroach on process.
 How, then, to navigate between power differentiations in group space – which are always and inevitably present – and the desire to honor inherent value in each individual?
 How to make sense of my role as facilitator and producer, positions so frequently abused in artistic processes, and the pragmatic need for leadership in community?

 I have been forced to make peace with the word “hierarchy” over the past few months.
-Despite my aversion to hierarchies, Ali, Percy, and I sat at occupy positions at the top of production, serving as intermediaries between the internal Coven and the external department.
-Meanwhile, smaller hierarchies emerged in Coven process: some witches contributed more content to the generative process, others volunteered for labor-intensive tasks, and we all demonstrated unique witchy and artistic talents.
-This top-down model, while unavoidable, reminded me too much of oppressive artistic structures for me to feel at ease in my work – and then I read this passage of adrienne maree brown’s:
+Despite my aversion to hierarchies, Ali, Percy, and I occupy positions at the top of production, serving as intermediaries between the internal Coven and the external department.
+Meanwhile, smaller hierarchies emerged in Coven process: some witches contributed more content to the generative process, others volunteered for labor-intensive tasks, and we all demonstrated unique witchy and artistic talents, as evident in the above list of spring ritual contributions.
+This top-down model, while inevitable, reminded me too much of oppressive artistic structures for me to feel at ease in my work – and then I read this passage of adrienne maree brown’s:

 At this point in my life, I am not against hierarchy.
 I notice hierarchies in y life and attention all the time, inside my own preferences for whom I spend my waking hours with and how I like to spend my time.
 I also deeply value experience and natural affinity for things—I am oriented towards healing and not math, so I don’t offer myself up to create budgets for people.
 I follow other people’s leadership around math, I offer leadership around healing, which comes more naturally to me. that give and take creates room for micro-hierarchies in a collaborative environment.
 (8-9)